CQC Quality Statement

 See also Continuing Healthcare (NHS) chapter

-NHS Continuing Healthcare (CHC) is care which is arranged and funded by the NHS and provided to adults who have been assessed as having a ‘primary health need’.
+NHS Continuing Healthcare (CHC) is arranged and funded by the NHS and provided to adults who have been assessed as having a ‘primary health need’.
 It is provided to people aged 18 or over, to meet needs that have arisen as a result of disability, accident or illness.
 NHS Continuing Healthcare is not dependent on a person’s condition or diagnosis but is based on their specific care needs.

 14. Safeguarding Adults at Risk of Abuse or Neglect